kokorokat/ELK-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the _____ file to _____.
 - Update the _____ file to include...
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to curl localhost/setup.phpto check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
+_Which file is the playbook?
 Where do you copy it?_
+- The ansible-playbook command will run the contents of a playbook.yml file.
+The playbook file can be named anything you wish as long as it ends in .yml and it has the correct formatting.
+You copy it to the command: ansible-playbook my-playbook.yml

+_Which file do you update to make Ansible run the playbook on a specific machine?
+- Update /etc/ansible/hosts and add remote machines to it.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+- Filebeat:Because we are connecting our DVWA machines to the ELK server, we need to edit the file to include our ELK server's IP address.
+In the /etc/filebeat/filebeat-configuration.yml configuration file we replace the IP address with the IP address of the ELK machine.
+ELK Server: We secify a remote user (*machine's admin name) in ansible.cfg file and we list the IP address of our ELK server in hosts file.

 - http://104.211.41.210:5601/